Travelling With a Baby: Meet the Outstanding Neonatal Transport Team

 The team was first out of the gate when baby Harper was in need of a transport from Prince Albert to Saskatoon’s Neonatal Intensive Care Unit (NICU).
 Harper and her twin brother, Knox, were born to first-time parents Lauren and James, but their arrival was more worrisome than celebratory.
 Harper required immediate CPR after delivery because she was not breathing, and her tiny body was placed on a cooling mat to help reduce the risk of brain damage.

-“We were in complete shock,” says James.
+“We were in complete shock,” said James.
 “These are our first children so we didn’t know what to expect.
 I looked at Harper as she was hooked up to machines and I didn’t know if she would pull through.
 A thousand things run through your mind.”

 The fragile moments during Harper’s emergency transport are exactly what this team prepares for to make all the difference in a baby’s outcome.
 Thankfully, Harper was able to rise above her challenges in Saskatoon’s NICU once the transport was complete and the family arrived home in Prince Albert one week later.

 Thanks to generous Jim Pattison Children’s Hospital Foundation donors, the team is equipped with a CritiCool Control Unit that helps cool a baby’s body temperature to help reduce neurological damage.
 Each year, the team travels to the Airborne Neonatal and Pediatric Transport Conference to absorb the newest in information and technology to enhance their skill set.
 Also funded through Jim Pattison Children’s Hospital Foundation donors, attendance at the conference allows the team to provide the critically-ill babies of Saskatchewan with the most up-to-date care that can secure a more promising outcome.“Our team is very thankful for the funding support for continuing education for our team members.
-This helps keep us updated with the newest information and trends in our field of practice,” says Lori Whelan, Neonatal Transport Nurse.
+This helps keep us updated with the newest information and trends in our field of practice,” said Lori Whelan, Neonatal Transport Nurse.
 “The team recently transitioned to a Registered Nurse/Respiratory Therapist team which is allowing us to provide even more comprehensive coverage for the care of our babies.”

 Babies will be transported to the new 48-bed NICU at Jim Pattison Children’s Hospital once construction is complete in late 2019.
 The NICU in the new children’s hospital will be an ample space offering comfort for families who find themselves needing extra-special care with their critically ill or premature baby.
 The unit will be outfitted with advanced technology and equipment suitable for even the tiniest bodies.
 Families will have their own private room and a dedicated sleep area to accommodate their involvement in every step of their baby’s hospital journey.

-“Every single action this team takes during transport is essential to keeping a baby alive,” says Brynn Boback-Lane, President and CEO of Jim Pattison Children’s Hospital Foundation.
+“Every single action this team takes during transport is essential to keeping a baby alive,” said Brynn Boback-Lane, President and CEO of Jim Pattison Children’s Hospital Foundation.
 “They are equipped with a caring heart and knowledge that ensures even the most fragile babies that are born in our province are given the best chance to grow healthier.
 Thank you to this extraordinary team for providing caring hands to Saskatchewan babies on-the-go.”

 To help protect the lungs of newborn babies who need resuscitation, please make a donation to our Making Spirits Bright Holiday Giving Catalogue.